lamg/pmproxy/README.md

 - The previosly described files must be in `/etc/pmproxy/` directory.

-- A service file must be created and placed in `/etc/systemd/system/pmproxy.service` The following is an example of its contents
+- A service file must be created and placed in `/etc/systemd/system/pmproxy.service` Below there's an example of its contents.

 ```conf
 [Unit]